chickensmitten/learning-next-blog-no-3rd-party/README.md

-# Learning next blog app with no 3rd party
+# Learning next blog app with no 3rd party with TypeScript
 ## Setup
 - uses `pnpm` for package management
 - install tailwind